Recreate the Christmas nativity from paper with our latest product – a printable nativity scene.

-I think it’s important for kids to know why Christmas exists in the first place.
+I think it’s important for kids to think about why Christmas exists in the first place.
 For this reason, I decided to make a printable that focuses on the story of the First Christmas.

 To be honest, I’ve “planned on” creating a printable nativity scene for years, but have just never gotten around to it.
 Finally, here it is!